subhalingamd/cnn-cancer-classifier/README.md

 # cnn-cancer-classifier
-Cancer classifier using simple CNN
+Cancer classifier using CNN.

+Documentation available in the Notebook itself!